-&lt;sup>25We promote psychological well-being to a main outcome to emphasize a result with potentially important implications: youth camps have surprisingly large effects on psychological well-being.
+25. We promote psychological well-being to a main outcome to emphasize a result with potentially important implications: youth camps have surprisingly large effects on psychological well-being.
 Nevertheless, this finding should be considered more exploratory given that we pre-registered well-being as a secondary outcome.